nau/lasca-compiler/README.md

 Lasca is a LLVM-based statically or dynamically typed strict functional programming language.

-It has a 'dynamic' compilation mode, meaning instant code generation without compile time type checking/inference, allowing instant compilation/execution cycle, like dynamic languages give.
+It has a 'dynamic' compilation mode, meaning instant code generation without compile time type checking/inference, allowing instant compilation/execution cycle, and more freedom dynamic languages give.

-It's planned to have a full type inference, parametric polymorphism, and sort of type classes.
+It has a full type inference, parametric polymorphism, GC, algebraic data types, pattern matching, and type classes are coming soon.

 Imagine
 - Scala with fast compilation/start time, optional dynamic typing, and without null